cybr47/TabletSplitQS/README.md

 Tablet UI style split QS-notification panel in landscape.
-[Tested on Android 16 QPR2]

 Use BetterQS module for Android below QPR1